bekk/bekk-christmas/post/security/fido2-the-web-authentication-standard-of-the-near-future.md

 calendar: security
 post_year: 2019
 post_day: 11
-title: FIDO2 - the Web Authentication Standard of the (near) Future
+title: FIDO2 - the Answer to the World's Password Problem
 links:
   - title: When can we finally get rid of passwords?
     url: >-